bhits/config-server/README.md

 ### Config Data Repository

 The config-server is implemented using [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) project.
-The [default configuration](config-server/src/main/resources/application.yml) provided with this server serves the configuration from a local Git repository on file system (`file:/java/c2s-config-data`).
+The [default configuration](config-server/src/main/resources/application.yml) provided with this server sets the configuration data repository URL to a local Git repository on file system (`file:/java/c2s-config-data`).
 Please follow the [Spring Cloud Config Documentation](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) for alternative scenarios.

 Currently, C2S utilizes the config-server to centralize the shared configuration in a single Git repository; however this can be extended to manage environment specific configurations.
 The default configuration data repository for development environment is located at [https://github.com/bhits/c2s-config-data](https://github.com/bhits/c2s-config-data).

 #### Configure a Config Data Git Repository

-`spring.cloud.config.server.git.uri` property can be overridden to load the configuration data from a different repository.
+`spring.cloud.config.server.git.uri` property can be overridden to load the configuration data from a different Git repository.
 If it is targeted to GitHub, it can be either `https` or `ssh` URI depending on the chosen authentication mechanism.
 File system reference can also be used (especially for development environment).

 *Example:*